Learning Catalan (resources, tips, and more)

-In my few years of speaking and learning Catalan, the only consistent podcasts I’ve found are by Catalunya Ràdio by TV3.
+For B2+ native-level content, the best Catalan podcasts I’ve found are by Catalunya Ràdio by TV3.
 The good news is that they’re exceedingly high quality and available on a number of super interesting subjects.

-You can see the full list on the TV3 website, but here are the ones I personally listen to:
+You can see all the TV3 Podcasts on their website, but here are the ones I personally listen to:

 - L’ofici de viure (self-help)